Ivo Watts-Russell

 Ivo Watts-Russell (born 1954) is a British music producer and record label executive.
 He was joint-founder with Peter Kent of the independent record label 4AD.
 He has produced several records, but prefers to use the term "musical director".

 Early years

-Watts-Russell was born in Edinburgh, Scotland, the youngest of eight children of Major David Watts-Russell and Gina Spinola (née Baker; died 2018 aged 98).
+Watts-Russell was born in Northamptonshire, England, the youngest of eight children of Major David Watts-Russell and Gina Spinola (née Baker; died 2018 aged 98).
 He "never related emotionally" to either of his parents, and grew up "on a dilapidated Northamptonshire estate in an atmosphere of almost Victorian froideur".
 He was educated at Oundle School.
 His paternal grandfather, Captain Arthur Egerton Birch, of the Coldstream Guards (son of the colonial administrator Sir Arthur Nonus Birch), took his mother's surname at the age of 21, she being of the Watts-Russell gentry family formerly of Ilam Hall, Staffordshire.
 Captain Arthur Egerton Watts-Russell married Sylvia Grenfell, of the family of the Barons Grenfell, through whom Ivo Watts-Russell is a cousin of the war poet Julian Grenfell.

 In 1977, he joined Beggars Banquet Records as they were starting their label.